Maarten-Dekker/inertia-tempest/README.md

 </details>

-The adapter will automatically expose these errors under the errors prop on the client side.

 ## Shared Data

 The `Inertia\Middleware\Middleware` is the perfect place to define props that should be available on every page.
 This